Learning to Evaluate the Artness of AI-generated Images: Experiment

 \section{Experiment}

-We compare the artness level produced by ArtScore with other metrics on a human-annotated artness dataset to validate the effectiveness of our framework.
+An effective evaluation metric should closely align with human judgment~\cite{lpips,wright2022artfid,lin2023videoxum}.
+To validate the efficacy of our framework, we compare the artness level produced by ArtScore with other metrics on a human-annotated artness dataset.
 The results demonstrate that the proposed ArtScore aligns better with the human measurements in terms of the artness.
 Using ArtScore with other image quality assessment metrics together achieves more accurate and comprehensive AI-generated image quality evaluation.
-The source code and the datasets used in our experiments will be made available.